MATT KUCHAR USES PRESIDENTS CUP DONATION TO HELP CAMP TWIN LAKES

 So, when Sybi and Matt had the opportunity to up both totals – funds and, more importantly, children impacted – and keep things close to home, they didn’t hesitate.

-Kuchar awarded a portion of his donation from the 2017 Presidents Cup at Liberty National to Camp Twin Lakes (CTL).
-The funds will assist CTL with serving nearly 10,000 children and teens from all 159 counties across Georgia at their three fully-accessible campsites in Rutledge, Winder and Warm Springs.
+The funds assist CTL with serving nearly 10,000 children and teens from all 159 counties across Georgia at their three fully-accessible campsites in Rutledge, Winder and Warm Springs.

 “In 2018 alone, Matt’s support has enabled us to provide week-long therapeutic camping experiences for 90 children with serious illnesses, disabilities, and other life challenges,” said Camp Twin Lakes COO Dan Matthews.
 “With help from our donors, Camp Twin Lakes is able to subsidize 70 percent of the cost of each camper, and most of our campers attend camp at no cost to their families.